aakashkumar1980/apps-microservices/README.md

 The application uses a global exception handler to catch and process these exceptions, ensuring that all errors are handled consistently.

 ### Gradle `build.gradle` and REST API Exceptions Handler `APIGlobalExceptionHandler`
-For the REST API process, spring boot provides a way to handle exceptions globally using `@ControllerAdvice`.

 ```gradle
 dependencies {